ProteinsWebTeam/interpro7-api/README.md

 The procedure to install this project can be seen [HERE](deploy_tools/README.md).

+#### Developers Documentation

+Some details about decisions, compromises an d techniques used throughout the project can be found [HERE](./webfront/README.md)

 ---
 This project followed some of the recommendations and guidelines presented in the book:
 [Test-Driven Development with Python](http://www.obeythetestinggoat.com/)